-- (7) If, after investigating the matter, the Referee concludes that there has not been a relevant contravention, the Referee shall give notice in writing to the applicant stating only that there has been no such contravention. - (8) A decision of the Referee under this section is final. - (9) A relevant contravention that is not material does not of itself constitute a cause of action at the suit of a person who was the subject of the authorisation or approval concerned. - (10) A person in charge of F38[a Garda Síochána premises within the meaning of Part 6 of the Act of 2024, a place under the control of the Police Ombudsman] the F40[Defence Forces, the Revenue Commissioners or the Competition and Consumer Protection Commission] or any other place in which documents relevant to an investigation under this section are kept shall ensure that the Referee has access to those places, and to the authorisations, written records of approval, reports and other relevant documents that the Referee may request. - (11) The Referee- - (a) may, on his or her own initiative, and - (b) shall, where a case has been referred to him or her by the F38[Independent Examiner under section 12(4)], investigate whether there has been a relevant contravention and this section (other than subsection (7)) shall apply to such an investigation as if the references to "the applicant" in subsections (4) and (6) were to "the person who was the subject of the authorisation or approval".
+(7) If, after investigating the matter, the Referee concludes that there has not been a relevant contravention, the Referee shall give notice in writing to the applicant stating only that there has been no such contravention.

+(8) A decision of the Referee under this section is final.

+(9) A relevant contravention that is not material does not of itself constitute a cause of action at the suit of a person who was the subject of the authorisation or approval concerned.

+(10) A person in charge of a Garda Síochána station within the meaning of section 99 (10) of the Garda Síochána Act 2005, a place under the control of F40[the Ombudsman Commission,] the F41[Defence Forces, the Revenue Commissioners or the Competition and Consumer Protection Commission] or any other place in which documents relevant to an investigation under this section are kept shall ensure that the Referee has access to those places, and to the authorisations, written records of approval, reports and other relevant documents that the Referee may request.

+- (11) The Referee- - (a) may, on his or her own initiative, and investigate whether there has been a relevant contravention and this section (other than subsection (7)) shall apply to such an investigation as if the references to "the applicant" in subsections (4) and (6) were to "the person who was the subject of the authorisation or approval".

+(b) shall, where a case has been referred to him or her by the designated judge under section 12 (8),